gravitational/teleport/web/packages/teleterm/README.md

 ## Building and packaging

-**Note: At the moment, the OSS build of Connect is broken.
-Please refer to [#17706](https://github.com/gravitational/teleport/issues/17706) for a temporary workaround.**

 Teleport Connect consists of two main components: the `tsh` tool and the Electron app.

 To get started, first we need to build `tsh`.